American University of Beirut: Newspaper

-AUB Outlook is a student newspaper circulated on campus grounds and on their website.
-It was established in 1949 and gained official status on July 15, 1957. by a license given to AUB under order no.113 issued by the Lebanese Minister of Information.
+AUB Outlook is a student newspaper circulated on campus grounds and online.
+It was established in 1949 and gained official status on July 15, 1957 by a license given to AUB under order no.113 issued by the Lebanese Minister of Information.
 Outlook is not affiliated politically and strives to not be biased toward any sect, religion, race, or ethnicity.
 It is run by students and is independent from the direct control of the university with an editorial board of at least 12 members appointed annually.